puppetlabs/puppetdb/CONTRIBUTING.md

     - Make sure that you have tests for the bug you are fixing, or feature you are adding.

-    - Make sure the test suite passes after your commit (rake spec unit).
+    - Make sure the test suite passes after your commit:

+      - `lein test`

+      - `cd module && rspec spec`

   * Submission: